ByronHsu/FEGAN/README.md

 <img src="./assets/results.png">

 This is the official pytorch implementation of [Self-Supervised Deep Learning for Fisheye Image Rectification]().
-It is revised from [pytorch-CycleGAN-and-pix2pix](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix) and [GCGAN](https://github.com/hufu6371/GcGAN).
 The code is written by [Byron Hsu](https://github.com/ByronHsu) and [Brian Chao](https://github.com/Mckinsey666) from Department of Electrical Engineering, National Taiwan University.
 This work is currently in the submission to [2020 ICASSP](https://2020.ieeeicassp.org/).

 We welcome any advice for this work.
 Feel free to send issue or PR!